Visiting our ‘Future Forest’

 Visiting the forest is a fun way of exploring and experiencing the environment through child initiated or child directed learning.
 Many children and adults are used to learning in a structured way.
 Visiting the forest allows learning through play and in settings not always previously experienced.
 There are opportunities to take risks and learn in settings with wider boundaries.
 Such visits fire the imagination of each individual to have a sense of awe and wonder of the natural world and achievement in their own skills.

-We are lucky enough to have access to a large area of land owned by our Chair of Governors, which we are developing into a ‘future forest’.
-Every child in school, and many local residents all planted a tree there in 2019 and we are all enjoying watching eagerly as these change and grow throughout the seasons.
-It is very special to think that your child will be able to visit this forest when they are grown up and still see their tree and know that they have made a difference to the village and the environment.
-For now, the area is a large meadow and each class will be visiting at least once a week.
+We are lucky enough to have access to a large area of land, which we are steadily developing into a ‘future forest’.
+In 2019, every child in school, and many local residents, all planted a tree there; we all enjoy watching eagerly as these change and grow throughout the seasons.
+It is very special to think that your child will be able to visit this forest when they are grown up and still see their tree and know that they have made a difference to our village and the environment.

 Where is our ‘forest’?

 Our ‘forest’ is a short walk away across the main road and down a small lane.
 There is a huge amount of potential for learning there and our children and staff truly appreciate the opportunities available to us.
 It now has a storytelling area and a den building area and we look forward to it developing further as time goes on.
 We are even digging a pond!

 Why do we visit the ‘forest’?